charlesneimog/Awesome-Pd/docs/objects/mean.md

 # mean

-The `cyclone/mean` object calculates a running or moving average of numerical inputs.
-It maintains a sum of all received values and their count, outputting the current average.
-It can be reset or calculate the mean from a list of numbers.
+The `mean` object calculates the arithmetic mean (average) of a list of floating-point numbers.
+It takes a list as its input and outputs a single float representing the calculated mean value.
+This object is part of the zexy library.

 ---